At a glance

-Microchipping is the only permanent form of identification which involves the placement of a small microchip under the skin on the back of the neck.
+Microchipping is the only permanent form of identification that involves the placement of a small microchip under the skin on the back of the neck.
 Veterinarians, rescue organisations and councils can all scan a cat to check for a microchip.
 Most cats are microchipped at the same time they are desexed.

-If the cat is allowed outside, a collar and identification tag are also recommended.
+If the cat is allowed outside, a collar and identification tag is also recommended.
 This is a back up to the microchip but has the benefit that anybody can read the details on the ID tag.